Prairie Food Co-op Community Grocery

 CIP FAQs

 We know that investing in anything is a big decision and that you probably have a lot of questions.
 We've listed out a few of the most commonly asked questions about the Community Investment Program below.
-If your question isn't listed, feel free to reach out to one of our CIP Volunteers at [email protected] or 630-446-0010.
+If your question isn't listed, feel free to reach out to one of our CIP Volunteers at [email protected]

 What’s in it for investors like me?